 Duty Free Purchases

 The carrying of Duty Free purchases varies by departure airport and destination.
 As an example, if you are flying into Australia you may only take on board duty liquor and perfume bought in your last port of call.
-That is, if you purchase the item in Hong Kong and transit in Singapore, it will be taken from you and not returned when you board your flight to Australia.
+For example, if you purchase the item in Hong Kong and transit in Singapore, it will be taken from you and not returned when you board your flight to Australia.
 You may only take what you have purchased in Singapore.
-Make sure you allow enough time to make your purchase (at least an hour ) as it will be delivered to you at your boarding gate.
+Allow enough time to make your purchase (at least an hour ) as it will be delivered to you at your boarding gate.

 In any case, duty free purchases must be in Security Tamper-Evident Bag (STEB).
 In many airports these will only be delivered to you at the departure gate. (i.e. you may not take them with you after purchase to carry to the departure gate yourself)